Dr. JP Arzul, PhD (SA)

 These therapeutic conversations deepen insight into your psychological processes.

-Changing aspects of oneself is not an easy task and requires the application of insight in your everyday life.
-Therapy supports effecting change in the following ways:
+Changing psychological dynamics is not an easy task.
+It requires the ongoing application of insight in your everyday life until a ‘new normal’ is established.
+Psychodynamic therapy supports you to make changes in the following ways:

 The combination of insight and action helps to shift unhealthy psychological dynamics by reshaping aspects of your inner makeup.
-This enables you to gain deeper self-understanding, reduce levels of distress, stop repeating unwanted patterns, and interact with others from a position of greater clarity.
+This contributes to reduced levels of distress, the breaking of repeated patterns, and interaction with others from a position of greater clarity.

 Your emotional life is not written in cement during childhood.
 You write each chapter as you go along.